H-isaac23/Youtube-Streams-Liker/README.md

 ### 1.
 Create an instance of the class StreamLiker, and pass in the text file for the channel ids of the channels you want checked, the email, and then the password of your youtube account.
+And the configure the driver by passing the path for the driver and the options.(Driver options is optional)

 Example:
 ``` python
 from ysl.YSL import StreamLiker